πͺ© Quick Answer

 7. Vinyl Record Display Wall

-Goodwill and thrift stores sell vinyl records for $1–$2 each.
-Buy 15–20, pick ones with visually interesting 70s covers, and arrange them in a gallery wall cluster behind your food table or DJ setup.
-It reads as collected and intentional — exactly right.
-Guests walk up, point at albums, remember songs, argue about Donna Summer vs. Gloria Gaynor.
+Thrift stores sell vinyl records for $1β$2 each.
+Buy 15β20 with visually interesting 70s covers and arrange them in a gallery wall cluster behind your food table or DJ setup.
+It reads as collected and intentional, and it’s a conversation generator β guests walk up, point at albums, remember songs, argue about Donna Summer vs. Gloria Gaynor.
+About $20 and 30 minutes.

 - Command strips: $8